Why Canadian truckers are driving cross-country to protest vaccine mandates

 Now that privilege has expired, unvaccinated drivers returning from the US face having to quarantine for 14 days, although this requirement would only apply to a minority of around 16,000 drivers given that 85 per cent of their colleagues have had their jabs, according to the Canadian Trucking Alliance.

-But those who will be impacted by the new rules are incensed, and duly banded together to embark from Prince Rupert in the far west of British Columbia on Sunday 23 January to make the epic 2,443-mile journey to Parliament Hill in the nation’s capital in time to attend a rally scheduled for Saturday 29 January.
+But those who will be impacted by the new rules are incensed, and duly banded together to embark from Prince Rupert in the far west of British Columbia on Sunday 23 January to make the epic 2,443-mile journey to Parliament Hill in the nation’s capital in time to attend the Saturday gathering.

+Cars and trucks with banners line many of the streets in downtown Ottawa, where authorities have shut down all traffic besides first responders.

+Ubiquitous honking has rung out through the capital as a sign of the movement.

 Benjamin Dichter, the Freedom Convoy’s spokesman, told The Toronto Sun that the line of trucks is 43 miles long, adding: “I have seen footage from an aeroplane.
 It’s impressive.”